Do you want to get the most out of your herb?

 - Ice-water Extraction

 Decarbing in your oven is one of the most common and simple methods of how to decarboxylate weed.
-After oven decarboxylation, your cannabis can easily be added to edibles such as cakes and brownies (read how to make pot brownies).
+After oven decarboxylation, you can easily add your cannabis to edibles such as cakes and brownies (read how to make pot brownies).

 - Rimmed Baking tray